-Description: A 2s-complement multiplication is performed on the Tx I and Q data signals, using these 12-bit digital attenuator.
+Description: A 2s-complement multiplication is performed on the Tx I and Q data signals, using these 12-bit 2s-complement words as the respective multiplicands.
+This function may be considered as a digital attenuator.
 This register sets the multiplier, the result being given by the formula: